otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-node-js-rest-api-1.md

 ## Controllers

-Create a new directory called `controllers`.
+In the root directory, create a new directory called `controllers`.
 In this directory, create a new file called `institutions.js`.
 In `institutions.js`, you will write functions associated with the **HTTP methods** mentioned above.

 To access `institutions` from `data.js`, you need to add the following: